Sascha37/super-mario-motion/README.md

 If you want to **work with and modify this code**, we recommend the code editor [PyCharm](https://www.jetbrains.com/pycharm/)

-There are a few steps to setup this project inside of the IDE.
+There are a few steps to set up this project inside the IDE.

-1. Make sure you have the correct version of the python interpreter installed (3.12.10 or 3.12.11)
+1. Make sure you have the correct version of the Python interpreter installed (3.12.10 or 3.12.11)
-2. PyCharm will prompt you to create a virtual environment and install the dependencies listed in `requirements.txt`, do that
+2. PyCharm will prompt you to create a virtual environment and install the dependencies listed in `requirements.txt`.
+Do that.
-3. Now you need to setup the run configurations.
-Do do that by clicking on the top right where it says `Current File`.
+3. Now you need to set up the run configurations.
+Do that by clicking on the top right where it says `Current File`.
 And select `edit configurations`.
 A new window will pop up.
-There you will add a new configuration by pressing the `+`-Button.
+There, you will add a new configuration by pressing the `+`-Button.
 You need to select `Python`.
-You can give it a name like `main`, make sure that you select `module` from the drop down menu and set the path as `super_mario_motion.main`.
+You can give it a name like `main`, make sure that you select `module` from the drop-down menu and set the path as `super_mario_motion.main`.
-4. Right click the `\src\` folder and select: `Mark Directory as` -> `Sources Root`
+4. Right-click the `\src\` folder and select: `Mark Directory as` -> `Sources Root`.

 ## Usage